Managing Intercompany Transactions

 - Efficient, cost-effective transactions with affiliate and subsidiary companies

 You are in full control of all transaction documents.
-For example, you can reject a document sent to you and, in this way, reverse postings that were incorrect.
+For example, you can reject a document sent to you and, in this way, Reverse Journal Postings and Undo Receipts/Shipments that were incorrect.
 Or, when making a purchase from a partner or subsidiary company, you can update the purchase order as long as the selling company has not shipped any goods.

-After you set up business partners as customers and vendors in the system, and assign them intercompany partner codes, it is possible to exchange intercompany purchase and sales documents, including items and item charges.
-The Intercompany functionality allows intercompany transactions between multiple databases, for example, in different countries/regions, as well as multiple currencies, different charts of accounts, different dimensions, and different item numbering.
+After you set up business partners as customers and suppliers in the system, and assign them intercompany partner codes, it is possible to exchange intercompany purchase and sales documents, including items and item charges.
+Business Central supports intercompany transactions between multiple databases, for example, in different countries/regions, as well as multiple currencies, different charts of accounts, different dimensions, and different item numbering.